 An excavator loads contaminated soil into a truck at the Nuclear Metals Inc. Superfund site at 2229 Main Street, May 29, 2024.
-Photo by Ken McGagh for The Concord Bridge
+Photo: Ken McGagh/The Concord Bridge

 Once Superfund site’s fit to use, what should Concord do about it?